deepreinforce-ai/IterX-tutorials/README.md

 # Iterx Code Examples

-This repository contains example tasks for Iterx.
+This repository contains example tasks for [IterX](https://iterx.deep-reinforce.com/).
 Each task demonstrates how to integrate custom rewarding logic with the Iterx API for reinforcement learning from code feedback.

 ## Installation